LBHackney-IT/api-specifications/docs/tenure_api.md

 - I can have a clear understanding of the endpoints which are available
 - I know what the requests and responses should look like

-- I need to be able to query for an individual tenure record or list of tenancies so that I can use the information as per the service needed in question.
+** As a consumer I need to be able to query for an individual tenure record or list of tenancies so that: **
+-  I can use the information as per the service needed in question.

 ** As a consumer I would like to have the option for paginated results so that: **

-- The query duration doesn’t impact the performance of the frontend negatively
+- The query duration doesn’t impact the performance of the frontend negatively.
 - I can set the page size for large results

 ** As a developer, I want to: **